heisthesisko/azure-se-bootcamp/Azure_Technology_30_Minute_Demo_Content/Azure-Defender-for-Linux-in-Healthcare.md

 - MDE for Linux supports RHEL 7+/8/9, Ubuntu 16.04–24.04 LTS, Debian 9–12, SLES 12/15, CentOS 7/8; Arm64 support available.
 (Note: Rocky/Alma may have limitations for Defender Vulnerability Management.)
 - **Not supported:** AIX, HP‑UX, Solaris (use Unix strategy on Slide 13).

-**Director of IT – Commentary:**
+>[!TIP]
-- We run mixed RHEL and Ubuntu in our FHIR APIs and image routers.
+>We run mixed RHEL and Ubuntu in our FHIR APIs and image routers.
 For Unix legacy (radiology gateways, lab middleware), we plan **log forwarding + 3rd‑party vuln feeds** into Sentinel.

 ---